Tax Relief for Listed Buildings and Other Heritage Assets

 The taxpayer is given the full open market value of the item, which is then allocated to a public museum, archive or library.
 In satisfying a tax liability, an offeror is able to apply a higher proportion of the value of an object if it is offered in lieu of tax than if the same object is offered at auction in order to raise funds to settle the tax liability.

 The scheme is administered by the Arts Council and the Department for Digital, Culture, Media and Sport.

 As from 1 October 2012 VAT at the standard rate (20%) applies to all materials and services supplied in the course of approved alterations to listed buildings or scheduled monuments.

 Previously the cost of approved alterations was zero rated for VAT.
 There are transitional provisions providing relief from the effects of the change in some circumstances up to 30 September 2015 (3).

-VAT paid on repair and maintenance of listed places of worship and on the construction, maintenance and renovation of certain types of memorial can attract a grant up to the value of the tax paid under the memorials grant scheme funded by the Department for Culture, Media and Sport .
+VAT paid on repair and maintenance of listed places of worship and on the construction, maintenance and renovation of certain types of memorial can attract a grant up to the value of the tax paid under the memorials grant scheme funded by the Department for Digital, Culture, Media and Sport .

 The disposal of a protected building after it has been substantially reconstructed is zero rated.

 Private treaty sales to some museums and heritage bodies are relieved from VAT (1).

 Council tax and business rates are based on a valuation of the property.
 That valuation is in principle the same for heritage assets as it is for any other property.
 Any limitations on alterations and use and the costs of maintenance of the heritage asset in any particular case are relevant factors in that valuation.